<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=730207053839709&amp;ev=PageView&amp;noscript=1">

 • The number of regular hours you work per week

-If you have more than one job, you need a letter from each employer.
+If you have more than one job, you'll need a letter from each employer.
+Here's an example.

 Some employers like to fill in a form, so you can print or send this form to them or use an outside source to verify employment, like The Work Number.
 Your employer can provide you with the company code for future verification.
 You can write the company code, your start date, and company name on this form.

-If anyone in your household receives income from a government program such as Minnesota Family Investment Program (MFIP), Supplemental Security Income (SSI), Social Security, Social Security Disability Insurance (SSDI), or Retirement, Survivors, Disability Insurance (RSDI), we'll need you to provide the most recent benefit verification letters.
+If anyone in your household receives income from a government program such as Minnesota Family Investment Program (MFIP), Supplemental Security Income (SSI); Social Security; Social Security Disability Insurance (SSDI); or Retirement, Survivors, Disability Insurance (RSDI), you need to provide the most recent benefit verification letters.

 If you don't have the verification documents in your files at home, they are available online or by mail.
-You may need to create an account to get the document online.
-If you need help opening an account, here's a resource that will walk you through it.
+You may need to create an account to get the documents online.
+If you need help opening an account, this resource will walk you through it.
 All the instructions are in English.
-To open an online account, you must be at least 18 years old and have a valid email address, a Social Security number, and a U.S. mailing address.
+To open an online account, you must be at least 18 years old and have a valid email address, Social Security number, and U.S. mailing address.

 If you need further assistance, call Social Security at 1-800-772-1213.